 Before you start, make sure you have downloaded and familiarized yourselves with the Praat software (see Working in Praat).

-You will receive your recording (.wav files) by email within three weeks from the recording session.
-It will be cut into smaller pieces (paragraphs) that can be handled more conveniently, and TextGrids (.TextGrid files) will be sent along with these.
-You can open the sounds and TGs in Praat.
+You will receive your recording (.wav file) by email within two weeks from the recording session, as well as the TextGrid (.TextGrid file).
+You can open the sound and TG in Praat.

-Please do not make any changes to the sound files – you only open them, never save them.
-You will only be changing, saving and sending to us the TGs.
-Do not rename any of the files (specifically, do not add things like „final“, „evaluated“ or anything to the file name or extension).
+Please do not make any changes to the sound file – you only open it, never save it.
+You will only be changing, saving and sending to us the TG.
+Do not rename any of the files (specifically, do not add things like „final“, „evaluated“, „really-final“ or anything else to the file name, nor to the extension).

-The automatic aligner which marks the boundaries of words and segments is not perfect.
-It may occasionally make mistakes which must be corrected manually.
-Therefore, before doing any other work, go through all files and see whether there are any “problems”.
+The automatic aligner which marks the boundaries of words and segments works with the original text.
+It may thus occasionally make mistakes which must be corrected manually.
+Therefore, before doing any other work, go through your files and see whether there are any “problems”.

 You will be evaluating three kinds of speech sounds:

 For each evaluated sound, insert a point into the evaluation tier by clicking into the little circle at the top of the tier (or as described on the Working in Praat page).
 Then specify your evaluation in the newly created point.